Derailedzack/Derailedzack/README.md

-   Part of my github name has my real name in it.
    Here are the languages I know:C,C++,Ruby,Python,C#,Java,X86 ASM,M68K ASM,6502 ASM,Javascript,Typescript,Lua,RBXLua(AKA Luau)
     I like retro computing and repair.
 I sometimes use EDA Software.
 I sometimes use Blender.
 I Sometimes Build Fnaf Pizzerias.Apparently I've been programming for 7 years (as of this year).